 The U.S. Women's Chamber of Commerce gives voice to the collective strength of women in the U.S. economy.
 Using a platform of influence, innovation, and opportunity, we work with and for our members to grow successful businesses and careers.

-The Women’s Chamber helps women start and build successful businesses, gain access to government contracts, grow as leaders and prepare for a secure retirement.
+The Women’s Chamber helps women start and build successful businesses and careers, gain access to government contracts, grow as leaders and prepare for a secure retirement.
 We work to advance government policies that underpin Women's Economic Priorities -- a positive economic environment with policies, budgets and leadership that support women as students, workers, mothers, breadwinners, caregivers, business owners, retirees and policy leaders.
-We work to transform the economics of the business and labor markets and dismantle barriers that stifle sustainable business and economic growth.
-We support and advance these priorities every day and thank our many members and partners for their support.
+We are committed to transforming the economics of the business and labor markets and dismantle barriers that stifle sustainable business and economic growth.
+We support and advance these priorities every day and thank our many members, leadership team and partners for their support.

 The U.S. Women's Chamber remains staunchly "non-captive."
 We're sponsored by the interests, aspirations, and needs of our members — not by big corporate sponsors who would moderate our voice or blunt our independent work.
 This independence powers our ability to always say and do what is right for our members.